Onethity/Twig-View/README.md

 # Slim Framework Twig View

-This is a slim/twig-view component for Slim 4.
+This is a [slim/twig-view](https://github.com/slimphp/Twig-View) component, but forked for Slim 4.

 ## Install